 Demand per back-end programming language

-If you do a job search on Indeed for programmers and developers in the cities we have coding bootcamps, you can see that Java is the most in-demand back-end programming language by far, making up an average of 67.24% of the open positions for Barcelona, Amsterdam, Berlin, and Madrid.
+If you do a job search on Indeed for programmers and developers in the cities we have coding bootcamps, you can see that Java is the most in-demand back-end programming language by far, making up an average of 67.24% of the open positions.

 So why are we the only coding bootcamp offering courses in Java?

-If you take a look on SwitchUp, you’ll see that Ubiqum Code Academy is the only coding bootcamp operating in Barcelona, Berlin, Amsterdam, and Madrid to offer immersive 5-month-long web development courses in Java.
+If you take a look on SwitchUp, you’ll see that Ubiqum Code Academy is the only coding bootcamp operating in Barcelona, and online, to offer immersive 5-month-long web development courses in Java.
 However, with so many more open vacancies for this highly popular programming language, one would imagine all coding bootcamps to be offering it.
 So why aren’t they?

 The way in which you learn is key, and being told how to do something through lectures or theory-heavy teaching materials is not the way in which we should be learning as the material covered is quickly forgotten.
 A practical, ‘learn by doing’ methodology such as our own, on the other hand, is conducive to deep, long-lasting learning and equips the learner with the skills to continue learning in an autonomous, proficient way.